DJ-2805/muscleBot/README.md

-# muscleRobot
+# Muscle Bot
 Arduino powered robot that communicates with the user via Bluetooth and moves from hand movements

 # Team
 This project was designed and developed by:
 - David James
 - Alex Chen
-- Noah Monally
+- Noah Molloy
 - Ryan Jacobs

 # Hardware Used